Onyekuru: Olympiacos sign Monaco striker on permanent deal

 “I also know of two Nigerians who played here before and I am just here to contribute and keep on pushing and also to be champions countless times, achieve more goals and aims with the club.

-“I am happy to hear and ready to achieve more with the club.”
+“I am happy to be here and ready to achieve more with the club.”

-Though the Greek giants have not confirmed the duration of the contract signed, it is reported that they paid €5 million for the Super Eagles winger, who is said to have penned a two-year contract.

-Onyekuru began his football career with the Aspire Academy in 2010 and graduated in 2015 joining their partner club, KAS Eupen.
-He made his debut for Eupen on September 5, 2015, in a 2-2 draw against KFC.
-Dessel Sport in the Belgian Second Division.

 On June 30, 2017, Onyekuru joined Premier League side, Everton, for £7 million and was immediately loaned out to Anderlecht where he was handed the number 9 jersey.